felipeph/streamlit-function/README.md

 For example 2sin(x) + cos(2x)

-Or you can write if without the parenthesis and the asterisk it will understand it as well.
+Or you can write it without the parenthesis and the asterisk, it will understand it as well.

 If what you see is what you wanted to input you can go and check the derivative tab.